openstack/storlets/doc/source/ipython_integration.rst

 Here is how an invocation works:

 #.
-Define an optional dictionay variable params that would hold the invocation parameters:
+Define an optional dictionary variable params that would hold the invocation parameters:

     ::